 Equipping Latinos and other DC-area residents with the skills and financial tools to create a better future for their families and communities.

-LEDC envisions all residents having the awareness and equitable access to resources in order to create economic opportunity by building financial assets and becoming actively invested and engaged in their communities.
+LEDC envisions all residents having the awareness and equitable access to resources in order to create economic opportunity by building financial assets and becoming actively engaged in their communities.

 By fostering communities that are inclusive, just, and self-sustaining, LEDC values the economic and social advancement of the underserved as fundamental to the long-term health of the larger communities within which they live and work.

 On a warm spring night in 1991, a Latino man was shot by a DC police officer leading to several days of violent clashes and millions of dollars in property damages in the DC neighborhood of Mount Pleasant.

 Soon thereafter, a visionary group of bankers, business professionals and civil rights activists came together to launch the Latino Economic Development Corporation of Washington, DC (LEDC).
 In 2012, the name was changed to the Latino Economic Development Center.

 The vast majority of those who participated in what became popularly known as the “Mount Pleasant Riots” had fled or were the children of those who had fled the rampant civil wars and systemic lack of opportunities in Central America.